-connects me to my past, helps me find meaning in my presence as i look towards the future. as I create art through these traditional art practices, I feel connection to my ancestors. thru meditation, and spiritual material imbuement of my art, this brings me a sense of bringing power back into my own being.
+is at the forefront of these investigations. connecting me to my past, helping me find meaning in my presence as I look towards the future generations.
+I create art through these traditional art practices, thru meditation and spiritual material imbuement of my art practice.
+Interweaving these various types of crafts I am investigating visual indigenous language.

-Mona acquired a B.F.A in Printmaking from Cornish College of the Arts in Seattle, WA.
-After graduating Mona pursued beadwork as a way to Re-indigenize her art practice after a European based art education.
-She learned bead embroidery and sewing from her grandmother and continued creating regalia for ceremonial purposes for the past 20 years.
-Honoring native culture, She has continued to work on her art combining contemporary subject matters with indigenous methods of crafting.
 Mona pursues the concepts of generational knowledge while exploring other topics such as native futurism and identity.
-Her beadwork is included in the traveling exhibit The World of Frida, exhibited in the U.S for the next 3 years.
-Her recent work of a beaded QR code was included in an exhibit at the Abrons Art Center in NYC.
-Mona has recently been awarded and concluded a year long public art grant through Art Place America and the Lawrence Arts Center in which she will focused on community public art. her public art focused on bringing visibility to native issues through art and celebrating Native American culture.
+Her beadwork is included in the traveling exhibit The World of Frida, touring exhibit in the U.S for the next year.
+Mona has recently concluded a public art grant through Art Place America and the Lawrence Arts Center in which shel focused on community public art.
+Her project Natives NOW focused on bringing visibility to the local native community, using portraiture, projections.

 Mona works as a Diversity, Equity, and inclusion field representative for indigenous communities for the Kansas Creative Arts Industry Commision.